LionelBeato/go-emulator/README.md

 - [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#2.2)
 - [How to Write a Go Emulator by Tobias V Langhoff](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/)

 - [^1]: Technically speaking, CHIP-8 implementations aren't emulators.
-Langhoff writes:
-    >*An emulator emulates physical hardware in software, but CHIP-8 isn’t a piece of hardware.
-To be pedantic, you’re writing a CHIP-8 interpreter.*
+Langhoff writes: *"An emulator emulates physical hardware in software, but CHIP-8 isn’t a piece of hardware.
+To be pedantic, you’re writing a CHIP-8 interpreter."*